brndnmtthws/brndn-io/content/posts/performative-existing/index.md

 ## The Value of Intention

-That said, let's avoid congratulating ourselves simply for recognizing these patterns.
-The real challenge lies in consistently examining why we're doing something, who benefits from our actions, and whether the activity holds inherent value beyond its social currency.
+I can also turn this into its own little performance, so that's worth watching too.
+The real challenge is asking why we're doing something, who benefits from it, and whether it matters beyond the social points attached to it.

 Those museum selfies might generate a brief dopamine hit when likes roll in, but research shows that external validation provides diminishing returns on happiness.
 A week later, no one remembers the post—except perhaps the algorithms that monetized your attention and the platforms that converted your performance into advertising revenue.

-In a world where the average person spends over two hours daily on social media[^1], perhaps the most radical act is doing something solely for yourself, with no documentation and no audience.
-The experiences we cherish most deeply are often those we never shared online.
+In a world where the average person spends over two hours daily on social media[^1], it probably matters to keep a few things for yourself.
+Go somewhere and don't post it.
+Let it be yours for a while.

 [^1]: Statista.
 (2023).
 "Daily time spent on social networking by internet users worldwide from 2012 to 2023."